AlexandriteSoftware/markdown-search/README.md

 Get it through Visual Studio Code marketplace: [Markdown Full Text Search](https://marketplace.visualstudio.com/items?itemName=AlexandriteSoftware.markdown-search)

+## Limitations and Known Issues

+- Deleted files stays in the search index.
+Workaround: reload the window.

 ## Release Notes

+### 0.1.1

+- Add support for adding links from the search results.
+- Add filesystem watcher to update search index when files are added, or changed.

 ### 0.1.0

-Initial release of Markdown Full Text Search.
+- Initial release of Markdown Full Text Search.